 No. 1 star: Yann Danis, New York Islanders

-Islanders Coach Scott Gordon was publically critical of goalie Yann Danis earlier this week.
+Islanders coach Scott Gordon was publicly critical of goalie Yann Danis earlier this week.
 So he opened his press conference after Danis's outstanding 39-save performance last night with this lighthearted jab: "I want you all to know that I thought Yann should have had that first one."
-The third-string goalie saw his team outshot 40-14, but managed to control his rebounds and rob a few shooters in New York's 2-1 win over the visiting Anaheim Ducks.
-It was Danis's first win of the season, and the first for the Islanders in 2009.
+The third-string goalie saw his team outshot 40-14 but managed to control his rebounds and rob a few shooters in New York's 2-1 win over the visiting Anaheim Ducks.
+It was Danis' first win of the season and the first for the Islanders in 2009.

 The top sports headlines of the day